 - A child under three months has a fever over 100.4 or exhibits any serious symptoms

-- A child has a fever over 104 as this can signal a more serious infection or poisoning
+- Child exhibits a fever over 104 as this can signal a more serious infection or poisoning

-- A child has a fever for more than two consecutive days
+- Fever for more than two consecutive days

 - The ill person has other symptoms like stiff neck, listlessness, or sensitivity to light